Continue reading on DataGuidance with:

 8.1.
 Right to be informed

-Article 5.4.2 of the Financial Consumer Protection Directive obliges financial service providers to inform and make available to financial consumers and security providers information regarding their policies for collection, use, and disclosure of data, kind of data that it collects, and on the third parties to whom it may disclose such data.
-It also requires them to provide copies of the privacy policy to the financial consumers and security providers up on request and to make available the privacy policy on their official website.
+Article 5.4.2 of the Financial Consumer Protection Directive obliges financial service providers to inform and make available to financial consumers and security providers information regarding their policies for the collection, use, and disclosure of data, the kind of data that it collects, and on the third parties to whom it may disclose such data.
+It also requires them to provide copies of the privacy policy to the financial consumers and security providers upon request and to make available the privacy policy on their official website.

-Article 15 of the Mass Media Proclamation provides that a public relation officer, when it is requested to disclose information concerning a third party, should give a notice to such third party within 15 days from the receipt of the request for any protest against the proposed disclosure.
+Article 15 of the Mass Media Proclamation provides that a public relations officer, when requested to disclose information concerning a third party, should give a notice to such third party within 15 days from the receipt of the request for any protest against the proposed disclosure.
 The third party is required to lodge their objection within 15 days from the issuance of the notice.
-Failure to lodge such an objection will result in disclosure of the information to the person who has made the request.
+Failure to lodge such an objection will result in the disclosure of the information to the person who has made the request.

 8.2.
 Right to access

-Article 5.4.9 of the Financial Consumer Protection Directive further provides that financial service providers should give financial consumers and security providers the right to access to their data within a reasonable time and free of charges.
+Article 5.4.9 of the Financial Consumer Protection Directive further provides that financial service providers should give financial consumers and security providers the right to access to their data within a reasonable time and free of charge.

 8.3.
 Right to rectification